Black-Kamelia/Sprinkler/binary-transcoders/Encoders.md

 val personEncoder: Encoder<Person> = composedEncoder<Person> {
     encode(it.name)
     encode(it.age)
-    encode(it.children) // recursive encoding
-    encode(it.godParent) // recursive encoding
-    encode(it.location, optionalLocationEncoder)
+    encode(it.children) // recursively encode a collection of itself encode(it.godParent) // recursively encode itself, or null encode(it.location, optionalLocationEncoder)
 }